IMPROMPTU an exhibition of the work of Andrew Litten

 ONLY at the Drill Hall Gallery until this SUNDAY 6 May.

-Andrew Litten makes art that does not appear ambitious or aspirational.
-He challenges the idea of creating art as a potential commodity.
-So, he chooses humble, unartlike domestic materials often drawn with a biro on note paper or old envelops, shopping bags, cardboard boxes, irregular bits of wood and furniture, to represent the transient incidental moments of life.
+This exhibition brings together a collection of Andrew Litten’s small scale and spontaneously made art from the 1990’s.
+He chooses humble, unartlike domestic materials often drawn with a biro on note paper or old envelops, shopping bags, cardboard boxes, irregular bits of wood and furniture, to represent the transient incidental moments of life.

 I attended life drawing classes age 16 whilst still at school with an interest in expressionist art.
 I then began art college, but after a few years ultimately found it a restricting and claustrophobic experience so decided not to continue with art education.
 I wanted to find my language in the domestic and the commonplace, away from what I perceived to be the guarded, impersonal language of high art at the time.